CHELSEA FLOWER SHOW

 2022 Trip Cost:

-$6,795 – 8 days / 7 nights per person in double occupancy shared hotel room.
-For solo travelers, we will try to find you a roommate.
+$6,995 – 8 days / 7 nights per person in double occupancy shared hotel room.
 Tour cost does not include airfare.

 Tour cost includes group transfer from The Cotswolds to London.

-Kent & Sussex Gardens and Hampton Court Palace Flower Show Tour
+Hampton Court Palace Flower Show and Kent & Sussex Gardens Tour

 July 2 - 9, 2022